keptn/lifecycle-toolkit/docs-new/docs/reference/crd-reference/metricsprovider.md

 and access those metrics in evaluations on all namespaces in the cluster.

-Metrics providers may require authorization data.
+Metrics providers may require authentication data.
-These can be stored in a `Secret` and referenced in `KeptnMetricsProvider`.
+These can be stored in a `Secret` and referenced in the `KeptnMetricsProvider`.
-Configuration and creation of Secret for metrics provider differs from one provider to another.
+Those Secret resources need to be configured differently for each metrics provider.
-The secret holding the data must have a specific structure and contain the required data fields.
+The `Secret` holding the data must have a specific structure and contain the required data fields.
-For detailed information please look at the [examples section](#examples).
+For detailed information please look at the [Examples section](#examples).

 ## Examples

 ### Prometheus

-An example of Prometheus as a metrics provider with a Secret holding the authorization data looks like the following:
+An example of Prometheus as a metrics provider with a Secret holding the authentication data looks like the following:

 ```yaml
 {% include "./assets/keptnmetricsprovider-prometheus.yaml" %}